pinkkila/palvelinten-hallinta/README.md

-# Palvelinten Hallinta (Configuration Management Systems) Homework Reports
+# Configuration Management Systems (Palvelinten Hallinta) Homework Reports

 Homework reports for [Palvelinten Hallinta course](https://terokarvinen.com/palvelinten-hallinta/) taught by Tero Karvinen.
 In this course, I gained hands-on experience with **Infrastructure as Code (IaC)** and automation for Linux system administration.